LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-09-rustlings-traits.md

 `traits2.rs` is almost identical to the previous problem.
 The only difference is that now we have to implement `trait AppendBar` for the `Vec<String>` instead of `String`.

 The problems are very easy to solve.
-But `trait` has so many potential and so many common `trait` that Rust provides.
+But `trait` has so much potential and so many common `trait` that Rust provides.
 So please take a look at [blog article] when you have time to find out common traits that you should know.

 ```rust